microsoft/Kusto-Query-Language/doc/queries.md

 ---
 title: Queries - Azure Data Explorer
-description: This article describes Queries in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 10/23/2018
+description: Learn how to use queries to explore and process data in the context of databases. ms.reviewer: alexans ms.topic: reference ms.date: 04/16/2023
 ---
 # Query operators